erlang/otp/lib/ssl/doc/guides/using_ssl.md

 cipher suites that you want your connection to use can also be specified.
 Default is to use the strongest available.

+> #### Warning {: .warning }
+>Enabling cipher suites using RSA as a key exchange algorithm is
+>strongly discouraged (only available pre TLS-1.3).
+For some
+>configurations software preventions may exist, and can make them usable if they work,
+>but relying on them to work is risky and there are many more reliable
+>cipher suites that can be used instead.

 The following sections shows small examples of how to set up client/server connections using the Erlang shell.
 The returned value of the `sslsocket` is abbreviated with `[...]` as it can be fairly large and is opaque to the user